 The details of the allocated study treatments will be displayed on the screen and can be printed or downloaded.
 The hospital clinicians are responsible for administration of the allocated treatments.
 The patient’s own doctors are free to modify or stop study treatments if they feel it is in the best interests of the patient without the need for the patient to withdraw from the study (see section 2.9).
 This study is being conducted within hospitals.
 Therefore use of medication will be subject to standard medication reviews (typically within 48 hours of enrolment) which will guide modifications to both the study treatment and use of concomitant medication (e.g. in the case of potential drug interactions).

 Note: NHS guidelines require patients to have two separate blood samples taken for Group and Screen prior to administration of blood products.
-Each sample is approximately 5 mL and both need to be taken at any time between admission to hospital and receipt of the first plasma transfusion (as the laboratory will not issue plasma without both samples).
+Each sample is approximately 5 mL and both need to be taken at any time between admission to hospital and receipt of the first plasma transfusion (as the laboratory will not issue plasma without both samples), although if a valid historical sample exists this can be used for one of the samples.
 The participant’s blood group is identified to ensure that blood group-compatible plasma is given and this information would be available to the participant if they wish.
 Such tests may be required as part of the routine care of the participant if the managing team wish to consider using blood products and samples will be stored, retained and destroyed as per trust standard procedures and protocols.

 Second randomisation for patients with progressive COVID-19